ETX-ASU/boiler/README.md

   ```

-You will need to fill in all the values where it says "supplied by consumer/platform" from documentation supplied by the consumer and or generated as part of the installation process.
-And add platformPublicJWKEndpoint or platformPublicKey (platformPublicJWKEndpoint is preferred.
-Set the one not filled to an empty string)

-## Example Information You Will need for the Consumer/Platform
+## Information You Will need to give the admin of the LMS that will be installing the tool (these are production endpoints):

-REPLACE: https://1cxw5vr28f.execute-api.us-west-2.amazonaws.com/stage with the actual root/base url of the Tool instance.

 1. Tool End-Point to Receive Launches
    (Note: this is the target_link_url that the cert suite will send in OIDC initiation.)